Kasdal/Dev-ops-practice/readme.md

 You can run curl server1:5000 or any other server and you can see that every time you run that command you will likely get a response from a container with different id.
 #
 ![Test1](https://user-images.githubusercontent.com/36207533/134539052-23fee95f-4a4b-41ef-a3de-0f74de7472c4.png)
 <hr>
+You can adapt this project to run any other app by editing Dockerfile with your variation, make changes to requirements.txt, and docker-compose.yaml
+You can then use the Dockerfile to build the image and host it on Dockerhub or similar service.

+Enjoy!

 <!--What are the project requirements/dependencies?
 Where are they listed?
 A requirements.txt or a Pipfile.lock file perhaps?
 Where is it located?